Flode-Labs/vid2densepose/README.md

 1. Create the densepose video using the steps outlined above.
 2. Use this output as an input to MagicAnimate for generating temporally consistent animations.

-Make sure MagicAnimate is set up to support the video format produced by this tool.

-## Licensing

-This project is released under the MIT license, promoting open-source collaboration.

 ## Acknowledgments